luchi17/mediquo-test/README.md

 ## Installation

 The installation is done using the dependency manager Cocoapods.
-Go in the shell to the project path /mediquo-test/MediquoTest and then run:
+Go in the shell to the directory path /MediquoTest where the Podfile is and then run:

 ```bash
 pod install